cortex-js/compute-engine/src/docs/guide-augmenting.md

-You can control how unknown identifiers are handled by setting the `ce.latexOptions.parseUnknownIdentifier` property to a function that returns `function` if the argument string is a function, `symbol` if it's a symbol or `unknown` otherwise.
+You can control how unknown identifiers are handled by setting the `ce.latexOptions.parseUnknownIdentifier` property to a function that returns `function` if the parameter string is a function, `symbol` if it's a symbol or `unknown` otherwise.
 For example, you set it up so that identifiers that start with an upper case letter are always assume to be functions, or any other convention you want.
 This only affects what happens when parsing LaTeX, though,